PyCubed-Mini/PocketQubeDocs/docs/source/jlink.rst

-J-Link
+Flashing With J-Link
 ==========

 .. _Ubuntu:

-Using the J-Link on Ubuntu
+On Ubuntu
 ----------
 Download the J-Link DEB installer from `here <https://www.segger.com/downloads/jlink/>`_.
 Install by running the following command: